backube/volsync/docs/usage/kopia/troubleshooting.rst

 **Symptoms**:

-- sourceIdentity specified without sourcePVCName
+- sourceIdentity specified without sourcePVCName or sourcePathOverride
 - Auto-discovery fails to fetch the ReplicationSource

 **Common Causes**: